tdepuyt/maritimechartservice-sample-viewer/README.md

 # maritimechartservice-sample-viewer

 # Announcement:
+# The Maritime Chart Service Sample Viewer will be available on this page on Tuesday 05/12/2015

 JavaScript example illustrating how to use the Maritime Chart Service functionality provided by ArcGIS for Maritime: Server.